 One of the competitions must be clear of any cross-country jumping penalties and the other may have no more than 20 cross-country jumping penalties in the twelve months preceding Championships.
-This can be completed with either of the below scenarios.

-1. Complete a standard USPC Eventing rally and one USEA Recognized HT.

-2. Complete two USEA Recognized HTs, provide a horse management score from a mounted rally and evidence of vet box experience.
+- Complete in a standard USPC Eventing rally and one USEA Recognized HT. - 2.
+Or, if no regional eventing rally is available, then the member may complete two USEA Recognized HTs, provide a horse management score from a mounted rally and evidence of vet box experience.